yoni2k/data-science-ml-dl-audio-books/DETAILED_STEPS.md

 - Time: ~ 12 on average
 ### Conclusions going forward:
 - Seems worse accuracy, but much slower, try value in between 0.0005

+## Conclusions 20 - learning rate 0.0005 instead of default 0.001
+- Local run
+- Currently concentrating on train loss: ~.832
+- Time: ~ 4.6 on average
+### Conclusions going forward:
+- Seems same or slightly better than 0.001, and slightly faster?
+Try, 0.0003 and 0.0007